 I arrive at Leatherhead, a surprisingly unpleasant place, with a nasty shopping mall.
 The café I stop at serves the kind of coffee and pastry I might have expected to get thirty years ago.
 As I walk through the high street I am aware of my judgements and thoughts dinging like the bells of an army of cyclists.
 Here are two young women, office workers, comparing the logistics of their narrow ambitions in voices too loud, too overlapping, for either of them to listen.

 Grumbling and mumbling to myself, and conscious of looks, I keep going.
 Oh yes, ‘looks’ – I think of that offensive advertisement for a cold remedy that carries the strapline ‘colds are never a good look’.
 Clearly illness renders one unwell.
 Sometimes, certainly not always, one also looks unwell.
 This odious advertising suggests that looking well is so important that we cannot risk a cold because we cannot be seen to be human and vulnerable.
-I think of a term I have just learned – the precariat – and how the most vulnerable worker is compelled to appear cheerful and employable.
+I think of the precariat – and how the most vulnerable worker is compelled to appear cheerful and employable.

 I also think about support, as I lean against a warm rough trunk.
 My life, never an easy one, has entered its bleakest trajectory, and my support is isolated and infrequent as I struggle to resist total annihilation.
 Being open to instinct means listening for clues, finding the art and literature that speaks to one’s personal difficulties.
 The day after my walk I found this from the psychoanalyst Robert Stein, writing as if for me alone: